nghiango1/hello/go/interpreter/README.md

 - REPL mode: Which stand for read-evaluation-print-loop, similar to `python`
 - File mode: Execute code as input from file
 - Server mode: Which have a pretty UI for REPL on a HTTP Server
-- Verbose mode: Tell more infomation about Lexer, Parse, Evaluation process

 ## Why

 To challenge my knowledge with `go` language and advanced (interpreter) concept.
+I also set up a http server to public InterinGo interpreter.
+You can access evaluating the language right now via link in the repo [Github description](https://github.com/nghiango1/hello).

+## Techstack:

+Front-end
+- `templ` for html template
+- `tailwind.css` for styling
+- `htmx`for server REPL API access
+- `javascript` for some dynamic UI rendering

+Back-end:
+- `golang` standard library for http-request/server handling
+- `readline` for CLI

 ## How to use